greatscottgadgets/greatfet-tutorials/gpio.md

 pin.read()
 ```

-The read() method should return 0, indicating that a low voltage is connected
+The read() method should return False, indicating that a low voltage is
-to the input.
+connected to the input.

 Now disconnect the resistor from pin 1 and connect it to VCC (3.3 V) on pin
 2. It should now connect pin 2 to pin 4 on header J1.